Hans Schatzmann: Early life and education

-He studied at Aarau, then pursued legal studies at the Universities of Zurich, Heidelberg, Munich, and Berlin, where he passed his bar exam in 1871.
+He studied at Aarau, then pursued legal studies at the University of Zurich, Heidelberg University, the Ludwig-Maximilians-Universität München, and the Friedrich Wilhelm University of Berlin, where he passed his bar exam in 1871.

-He worked at Brugg and Lenzburg before being named tribunal president at Aarau.
+He worked in Brugg and Lenzburg before being named tribunal president in Aarau.
 In 1879, he was named Secretary and bureau chief of the Federal Chancellery.
 He became Vice-Chancellor in 1881, where he would frequently serve as acting Chancellor as the holder of that title Gottlieb Ringier was ill.
 He was elected as Chancellor in 1909.

 As a specialist in federal administration, he participated in the redaction of the law on federal administration in 1914 and was the founder of the publication Federal Paper in Italian.
 He retired in 1918.

 Death

 Schatzmann died of apoplexy on 12 July 1923 in Bern.